- Traditional owners: Both the Adnyamathanha and Wiljakali people

 Boolcoomatta Reserve is in eastern South Australia, north of the Barrier Hwy.
 It’s about 100km west of Broken Hill and 470km north east of Adelaide.

-Its open mulga woodlands and natural waterholes support species such as Gould's Wattled Bat, Blue Bonnets and Red-backed Kingfishers.
+The landscape features open mulga woodlands and natural waterholes supporting species such as Gould's Wattled Bat, Blue Bonnets and Red-backed Kingfishers.

 Down on the saltbush plains Orange Chats, Chirruping Wedgebills, Bearded Dragons and large flocks of Emus go about their business.
 And watching over all of this are the dramatic Olary Ranges – some of the oldest rocks in Australia.

-Download our Boolcoomatta Camping Guide (150kb) for details of the facilities, vehicle requirements and preparation you'll need to be self-sufficient.
+Download our Camping Guide above for details of the facilities, vehicle requirements and preparation.
+You will need to be self-sufficient.
 Contact Katrina Blake on (03) 8610 9124 or email@example.com if you have any follow up questions.